 Sometimes my ignorance and arrogance know no bounds.

 According to the newly released FOR THE RECORD – ANGELO BADALAMENTI, Mr. Badalamenti has enriched the world of film music for over 20 years, just not my narrow, myopic view of it.
 This is the third CD in the Ghent Film Festival’s For the Record film music series, following entries for Craig Armstrong and Mychael Danna.
 The 2-CD compilation features 20 tracks of cues and suites from the past 23 years of Badalamenti’s career performed by the Brussels Philharmonic conducted by Dirk Brossé.
-(A complete track listing can be found at the end of this review.)

 As the musical voice of David Lynch’s films, seven tracks are dedicated to music that is integrally intertwined with Lynch’s cinematic vision.
 Of course, there are the memorable themes and the recognizable bass guitar of TWIN PEAKS.
 But offsetting the typically dark harmonies of BLUE VELVET and MULHOLLAND DRIVE is the simple acoustic guitar-based “Rose’s Theme” from 1999’s THE STRAIGHT STORY.

 Badalamenti began his career writing songs and his haunting music complements the lyrics and vocals included in this compilation.
 A major discovery from the set was the suite from 1995’s THE CITY OF LOST CHILDREN (La Cité des Enfants Perdu) with its creepy accordion waltz, followed by Marianne Faithfull’s weathered, poignant vocals on “Who Will Take My Dreams Away?”